MalloZup/malloblog/content/posts/self-healing-systems-with-prometheus.md

 Here we do have 3 alerts fired and handled by handler

-Now if you substitute the `print` function with your domain expertise!
+Now substitute the `print` function with your domain expertise!
 Have fun!